turquoiseowl/i18n/README.md

             // Change the URL localization scheme from Scheme1. i18n.UrlLocalizer.UrlLocalizationScheme = i18n.UrlLocalizationScheme.Scheme2;

+            // Change i18n's expectation for the ASP.NET application's virtual application root path on the server,
+            // used by Url Localization.
+Defaults to "/".
+            //i18n.LocalizedApplication.Current.ApplicationPath = "/mysite";

+            // Specifies whether the key for a message may be assumed to be the value for
+            // the message in the default language.
+Defaults to true.
+            //i18n.LocalizedApplication.Current.MessageKeyIsValueInDefaultLanguage = false;

             // Blacklist certain URLs from being 'localized' via a callback. i18n.UrlLocalizer.IncomingUrlFilters += delegate(Uri url) {
                 if (url.LocalPath.EndsWith("sitemap.xml", StringComparison.OrdinalIgnoreCase)) {
                     return false; }
                 return true;
+            };

+            // Extend (+=) or override (=) the default handler for Set-PAL event.
+            // The default handler applies the setting to both the CurrentCulture and CurrentUICulture
+            // settings of the thread, as shown below. i18n.LocalizedApplication.Current.SetPrincipalAppLanguageForRequestHandlers = delegate(System.Web.HttpContextBase context, ILanguageTag langtag)
+            {
+                // Do own stuff with the language tag.
+                // The default handler does the following: if (langtag != null) {
+                    Thread.CurrentThread.CurrentCulture = Thread.CurrentThread.CurrentUICulture = langtag.GetCultureInfo(); }
             };

             // Blacklist certain URLs from being translated using a regex pattern.
 The default setting is: